 6.3.2 Solution details

+6.3.2.1 Procedure for PC5 security establishment between the 5G ProSe Source UE and 5G ProSe UE-to-UE Relay

 Figure 6.3.2-1 illustrates the high-level procedure of the proposed solution.

-Figure 6.3.2-1: High-level procedure of PC5 security between Source/Target UE and UE-to-UE relay
+Figure 6.3.2.1-1: High-level procedure of PC5 security between Source UE and UE-to-UE relay

 0. The 5G ProSe Source/Target UE and UE-to-UE relay are provisioned with the discovery security materials and/or PRUK when they are in coverage.